 - 2.3 Accounting standards require the Council to set aside loss allowance for loans, reflecting the likelihood of non-payment.
-The figures for loans in the Council's statement of accounts from 2018/19 onwards will be shown net of this loss allowance.
-However, the Council makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments. - 2.4 Risk assessment: The Council assesses the risk of loss before entering into and whilst holding service loans by assessing the counterparty's resilience, the service users' needs that the loan is designed to help meet and how these will evolve over time.
+The figures for loans in the Council's statement of accounts are shown net of this loss allowance.
+However, the Council makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments. - 2.4 Risk assessment: The Council assesses the risk of loss before entering into lending agreements and whilst holding service loans by assessing the counterparty's resilience, the service users' needs that the loan is designed to help meet and how these will evolve over-time.
 During the life of the loan any change in original assumptions will be monitored.
 The Council will use external advisors if felt appropriate by the Executive Head of Finance.
 All loans will be subject to contract agreed by the Corporate Manager Legal Services.
 All loans must be approved by full Council and will be monitored by the Executive Head of Finance.

-3. SERVICE INVESTMENTS: SHARES
+3 SERVICE INVESTMENTS: SHARES

-- 3.1 Contribution: The Council invests in the shares of its subsidiary and holds a financial share in a development partnership to support local public services and stimulate local economic growth. - 3.2 The creation of a Wholly Owned Company (WOC) subsidiary will assist to develop new homes to meet the Council's regeneration priorities and desire to improve the availability of quality housing within the Borough.
+- 3.1 Contribution: The Council invests in the shares of its subsidiary and holds a financial share in a development partnership to support local public services and stimulate local economic growth. - 3.2 The creation of a Wholly Owned Company (WOC) subsidiary, called Rushmoor Homes (RH) will assist to develop new homes to meet the Council's regeneration priorities and desire to improve the availability of quality housing within the Borough.
 It will enable the Council to hold existing properties, acquire and develop rented homes, responding to housing needs in the Borough and providing social and economic benefits.
-It is anticipated that approximately 52 houses and apartments will be constructed on up to 14 sites initially.
-Other foreseeable potential sites for development may be pursued once the WOC is operating.
-The WOC could create a number of jobs and training opportunities during the construction and operational phase, stimulating economic growth and regeneration.
-The income and capital growth generated can be reinvested in delivering Council services. - 3.3 The purpose of Rushmoor Development Partnership (RDP) is to develop the Civic Quarter, Union St Farnborough, Union St Aldershot and Parson's Barracks Aldershot.
-All developments will include retail and housing items.
-Elements of the developments may also include relocation of some RBC operational services.
-In particular, it directly contributes to the delivery of the following Place Making strategic objective which underpins the Vision: "Great Places to Live - to make Aldershot and Farnborough town centres great places to live with a wide variety of quality new homes attractive to a diverse range of people"
+It is anticipated that approximately 57 houses and apartments will be constructed on up to 15 sites initially.
+Other foreseeable potential sites for development may be pursued once RH is operating.
+RH could create a number of jobs and training opportunities during the construction and operational phase, stimulating economic growth and regeneration.
+The

-3.2 Security: One of the risks of investing in shares is that they fall in value meaning that the initial outlay may not be recovered.
+- income and capital growth generated can be reinvested in delivering Council services. - 3.3 The purpose of Rushmoor Development Partnership (RDP) is to redevelop sites in Farnborough and Aldershot.
+In particular, it directly contributes to the delivery of the following Place Making strategic objective which underpins the Vision: "Great Places to Live to make Aldershot and Farnborough town centres great places to live with a wide variety of quality new homes attractive to a diverse range of people" - 3.4 Security: One of the risks of investing in shares is that they fall in value meaning that the initial outlay may not be recovered.
 In order to limit this risk, upper limits on the sum invested in each category of shares have been set as follows: